 Rubens, Woman Before a Mirror, 1613-14 Image Courtesy of Liechtenstein Museum.

-See my other posts on Plus Size Women Throughout History.
+FAQ: Plus Size Women Throughout History

 Truly love this.
 I know the info – but it always bears repeating.
 Now the concept of “money in your pocket” means you have the funds for a trainer…and the time.